visualbis/VV-Docs/docs/admin-guide/agent-manager/agent/row-level-security.md

   </div>

 Check the Microsoft Office login credentials for any other user log-in.
-You must log out the other user and sign-in as your logged-in user credentials.
+You must log out the other user and sign in as your logged-in user credentials.
 :::